 A primary reason for discipline challenges is lack of adult supervision.
 Keep in mind that a proper ratio of adults to children is a number equal to the children’s age.
 For example, if you’re working with 5-year-olds, you need one adult for every five children.
 A minimum of two adults should control every children’s ministry situation.
 Most survival needs can be immediately met with just an extra hand!

 A second need, according to Glasser, is belonging: a sense of connection, friendship, and positive relationships.
 Ironically, the use of bribes often deteriorates this basic desire as it forces children to work against each other to win something.
 Instead of building bonds, this competition breaks them.
-I once watched children confess to giving up on memory work.
+I once watched some children confess to giving up on memory work.
 It wasn’t that they couldn’t do it, but they lost interest because the kids they didn’t like made the “honor roll.”

 Children are social creatures, especially after age 5.
 By the time they reach upper-elementary, many of their choices are created and confirmed by their peers.
-If Derrick doesn’t like memorization, his friend Clay won’t either.
-If Pam prefers to chat with Kylie, no amount of candy will cancel her conversation.
+Derrick doesn’t like memorization, so his friend Clay won’t either.
+Pam prefers to chat with Kylie, and no amount of candy will cancel her conversation.
 If Drew always wins in Bible trivia, he may actually separate himself from his friends.
 It’s a lose-lose scenario.

 The answer is actually to motivate children through relationships!
 Friendships should be forged in the blossoming faith of kids.
 Allow time in class for building bonds.
 Incorporate social learning opportunities (quads, trios, or pairs).
 No prize will pacify a child who feels left out, but positive friendships work wonders!

 For example, take Scripture memorization.
 Why should children memorize Scripture?
 Is it to win a prize?
 Is it to be the best in the class and beat all others?
 Or, in reality, is it so they don’t sin against God (Psalm 119:11)?
 I believe it’s the last reason, so wouldn’t memory groups be a better route than individual recitation?
 Capitalize on children’s need for belonging by having them work together.
-Imagine the power of memory work when groups of children quote Scripture at school and home not to grab a goody but to defeat the devil (Matthew 4:1-11).
+Imagine the power of memory work when groups of children quote Scripture at school and home not to grab a treat but to defeat the devil (Matthew 4:1-11).
 When belonging needs are met, there’s connection and deeper purpose.

 “But if children do it, they’ll fail!”